binary-blazer/blink-http/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Blink HTTP Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [INSERT CONTACT METHOD].
+Please report unacceptable behavior to [me@binaryblazer.me](mailto:me@binaryblazer.me).

 ## How Can I Contribute?